-No, not really, but very often the obvious way is ignored or misunderstood.
+How to grow your business – Is there a ‘magic’ way..?
+No, not really, but very often the apparent way is ignored or misunderstood.
 For years, I’ve used and taught a simple formula to massively drive growth in any small business that I’ve owned, or helped.
 I adopted this simple method from the fantastic book Getting Everything You Can Out Of All You’ve Got by Jay Abraham.
 His simple formula is the basis of this post.

-Interestingly, those business owners in the category of small to medium enterprises (SME’s) seem to embrace this formula far easier than those “big business” owners who have been in business a long time.
+Interestingly, those business owners in the category of small to medium enterprises (SME’s) seem to embrace this formula far more natural than those “big business” owners who have been in business a long time.

 So what is this simple formula…and why am I sharing it?

-Since real business knowledge is one of the key elements of success, therefore, the more experience I can offer you, to help you help yourself how to grow your small business.
-Then, the more open you will become with the concept of Business Coaching.
+Since real business knowledge is one of the critical elements of business success, therefore, the more experience I can offer to help you help yourself how to grow your small business.
+Then, the more open you will become with the concept of lifecycle marketing and my consultancy services.

 So, what is this actual business growth focused formula?

-While, most business people see their business growth based on revenues.
-My clients see their growth based on three separate revenue drivers.
+While most business people see their business growth based on revenues, my clients understand underpinning their business growth is three separate revenue drivers.

 So, how does this all relate to your revenues and how to grow your small business?